apex/up/docs/08-troubleshooting.md

 <details>
   <summary>I'm seeing 404 Not Found responses</summary>
-  <p>By default Up ignores files which are found in `.gitignore`.
+  <p>By default Up ignores files which are found in `.upignore`.
 Use the verbose flag such as `up -v` to see if files have been filtered, or `up build --size` to see a list of files within the zip sorted by size.
 See [Ignoring Files](#configuration.ignoring_files) for more information.</p>
 </details>

 <details>